Help Us To End Overdose!

 jen.pitzo@cayaclinic.com

-Jennifer Pitzo enjoys working with clients from all walks of life and diverse populations, and believes a holistic approach is important in supporting clients to make lasting changes.
-She serves clients from late adolescence to adulthood in mental health and substance use counseling and works from a place of cultural humility.
-Trauma and perinatal care are areas of special interest.
-Jennifer is an EMDR practitioner and holds a perinatal mental health certification (PMH-C).
-Jennifer earned a Master of Science degree in Clinical Mental Health Counseling from UW-Whitewater in 2015 and is a Past President of the Wisconsin Counseling Association.
+Jennifer Pitzo enjoys working with clients from all walks of life and diverse populations, and believes a holistic approach is important in supporting people to make lasting change.
+She serves clients from late adolescence to adulthood in mental health and substance use counseling and provides LGBTQIA+ and neurodiversity-affirming care.
+Jennifer uses EMDR and CPT to treat trauma and PTSD.
+She holds a perinatal mental health certification (PMH-C) to support folks in the pregnancy and postpartum periods, and is also a Ketamine-Assisted Psychotherapist.
+Jennifer earned a Master of Science degree in Clinical Mental Health Counseling from UW-Whitewater in 2015, and is a Past President of the Wisconsin Counseling Association.

 She, They